intel-lab-lkp/linux/Documentation/devicetree/usage-model.rst

-Conceptually, a common set of usage conventions, called 'bindings', is defined for how data should appear in the tree to describe typical hardware characteristics including data busses, interrupt lines, GPIO connections, and peripheral devices.
+Conceptually, a common set of usage conventions, called 'bindings', is defined for how data should appear in the tree to describe typical hardware characteristics including data buses, interrupt lines, GPIO connections, and peripheral devices.

 As much as possible, hardware is described using existing bindings to